 We join the regular monthly meeting during the 'New Business' part of the agenda.
-[Six speaking roles - CH, A, B, C, D, E, Z]
+[Six speaking roles - CH, A, B, C, D, Z]

-CH: The first item under New Business is the purchase of the council's printer system.
-[Step 1]
+CH: The first item under New Business is the "Blueprint Reading" and the "Layout Procedures" classes.

-A: Madam Chair [Rises and is recognized]
+A: Mr Chair [Rises and is recognized]